lovindata/openisr/README.md

 # Some results

-How the "MVP" will looks like.
+How the application looks like at the moment.

 ![](docs/openisr-mvp.png)